 The Happening isn’t about bees or the mysterious toxin.
 It’s about a mood ring.

-The movie doesn’t just end with the disappearance of the toxin.
+And the movie doesn’t end with the disappearance of the toxin.
 It ends as a love story, with Elliot and Alma declaring they’d rather die than be apart.
-Surrendering to likely death (Elliot speculates) is what saves them.
+Surrendering to death (Elliot speculates) is what saves them.

 Like Hitchcock, Shyamalan takes a cameo in each of his films.
 In The Happening, he plays the voice of Joey, the guy who keeps calling Alma.